 EE early cancellation credit

-Generally you should only be charged for cancellation if you leave mid-contract, something we would recommend is best avoided due to the cost, but if you do find yourself in that situation it's reassuring to know that you can get something back from EE.
+Generally, you should only be charged for cancellation if you leave mid-contract, something that's best avoided due to the cost.
+But if you do find yourself in that situation, it's reassuring to know that you can get something back from EE.

-Our EE broadband rating: 4 / 5
+Broadband Genie rating: 4 / 5